ashleighdevito/python-api-challenge/README.md

 ### VacationPy

-The data cleaned for the weather analysis is then used to create a global heatmap of humidity.
+The weather analysis data is then used to create a global heatmap of humidity.
 Potential vacation locations are identified by optimal weather conditions.
 The criteria used is:

    * A max temperature lower than 80 degrees but higher than 70 (F)
    * Wind speed less than 10 mph
    * Zero cloudiness

-Hotels are found for each qualifying city and markers with their information are displayed overtop of the global humidity heatmap.
+The Google Places API is utlilized to find hotels near each qualifying city.
+Markers with the hotel information are then displayed overtop of the global humidity heatmap.

 Screenshots of the resulting maps can be found within the output folder, within images.